keithlai555/email-server/README.md

 the writing methods will write the message to the end of the file.
 - If the mode is MODIFY, then the writing method will first write the message's records to empty record spaces within the file before writing to the end of the file.
 - The file Globals is a program with variables crucial for all files.
-Variables are stored there for re-usability and effeciency.
+Variables are stored there for re-usability and efficiency.
 - Likewise, the file Utils has various methods used in multiple programs.
 They are stored there for cleanliness and effeciency.
 - Like its name says, FileIO is the program that controls the opening and closing of the data files.